Namutumba District

 Namutumba District, sometimes referred to as Busiki District is a district in Eastern Uganda.
 It is named after its 'chief town', Namutumba, where the district headquarters are located.

 Mpologoma River found in Namutamba district in Uganda.

 Location

 Namutumba District is bordered by Pallisa District to the north, Kibuku District to the northeast, Butaleja District to the southeast, Bugiri District to the south, Iganga District to the southwest and Kaliro District to the northwest.
 The district headquarters at Namutumba are located approximately 90 km, by road, northeast of Jinja, the largest city in the sub-region.
 The coordinates of the district are:00 51N, 33 41E.

+Administrative structure

+The district as the top administrative headquarter of namutumber is also further divided into small administrative units such as sub county, town council, parish and ward.
+The district has over three county of Bukono county, Bugobi county and lastly Busiki north county.
+These county are also divided into more smaller administrative units called sub county, town council, parish and ward.

+Bukono county is made up of several sub counties including: